OTI Festival 1978: Participants

 Broadcasters from nineteen countries participated in this edition of the OTI Festival.
 The OTI members, public or private broadcasters from Spain and eighteen Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 From the countries that participated in the previous edition, Guatemala, Nicaragua, and Portugal didn't return.
 On the other hand, Paraguay made its debut at the festival.

 It was not the first time that some countries decided to withdraw, but the broadcasters always justified their decision because of economical problems or disappointing placings.
 In this edition, for the first time, some of the non returning broadcasters cited political reasons for taking that decision.
 Portugal decided to be absent as a protest of the military dictatorship of Augusto Pinochet in Chile.
 Nicaragua had to withdraw from the contest for two years because of the catastrophic situation created by the civil war, making this the first and only time that the winning country of the previous festival would not participate in the following edition.
-Guatemala decided to withdraw the event bitterly disappointed by the previous year's result.
-In addition, Bolivia, whose broadcaster was preparing its return, decided to rule out because the new military government that emerged from the coup d'état that led to the overthrow of the president Hugo Banzer decided to break all diplomatic relationships with neighboring Chile.
+Guatemala decided to withdraw from the event, bitterly disappointed in the previous year's result.
+In addition, Bolivia, whose broadcaster was preparing its return, decided to rule out its participation because the new military government that emerged from the coup d'état that led to the overthrow of the president Hugo Banzer decided to break all diplomatic relationships with neighboring Chile.

-Some of the participating broadcasters, such as those representing Chile and Mexico, selected their entries through their regular national selections.
-Other broadcasters, decided to select their entry internally.
+Some of the participating broadcasters, such as those representing Chile, Mexico, the Netherlands Antilles, and the United States, selected their entries through their regular national televised competitions.
+Other broadcasters decided to select their entry internally.

 One performing artist had previously represented the same country in previous editions: Denisse de Kalafe had represented Brazil in 1976.
-The festival featured the OTI entry with the longest title ever "Pobrecito mortal, si quieres ver menos televisión, descubrirás que aburrido estarás por la tarde" representing Chile.
+The festival featured the OTI entry with the longest title ever: "Pobrecito mortal, si quieres ver menos televisión, descubrirás qué aburrido estarás por la tarde" representing Chile.
 As was the case of the 1976 festival, all the competing songs were performed in Spanish.